Sinners Is Terrifying, Thrilling, Sexy & Surprisingly Romantic. Let’s Unpack That Ending

 AdvertisementADVERTISEMENT

+It may seem a little on-the-nose to have blood-sucking, melanin-deprived vampires act as a stand-in for culture vulture white people who have pillaged Black land, music, and art for their own gain for centuries.
+But the metaphor isn’t hamfisted in Coogler’s hands; it’s perfect.
+Of course a vampire story is the ideal way to allegorize white supremacy, gentrification, and appropriation.
+Coogler brilliantly explores the different ways in which whiteness exploits and pilfers — violently, purposefully, and sometimes subtly.
+As the juke joint is thriving, hookups are happening and the party is raging, you’re left in suspense, wondering how it all falls apart and who is going to infiltrate this safe space.
+The answer is, of course, the whitest person Smoke and Stack know: Mary.
+She leaves to talk to the banjo-playing strangers who have asked to be let in.
+Whiteness is why she goes outside.
+Her proximity to Blackness is why she’s allowed back in.
+That, and Stack’s greed.
+Money, and his attraction to Mary, end up being his downfall.

 Later, when Remmick has wreaked havoc and created monsters out of club goers, he promises freedom to Smoke, Annie, Delta Slim, Preacher Boy, and the other last-standing survivors — something he knows Black folks of that era are desperate for — and inclusion without the threat of racist violence, they just have to give up their souls… and succumb to vampire violence.
 So, to choose one life of bondage for another.
 Once again, Smoke picks the devil he knows.
 Remmick tries to convince him through a speech about how Black folks will never be free in the Jim Crow South, no matter how much money they acquire, using the racism of other white folks as a shield against the harm he wants to inflict (sound familiar?) and assuring love and acceptance.
-These vampires have fangs and hate garlic, but instead of sex, they are offering acceptance through assimilation.
+The lies Remmick sells can be read as a vampire just trying to lure his prey, but they are also the lies white supremacy sells to Black folks.
+Like the cliches go, these vampires have fangs and hate garlic, but instead of sex, they are offering acceptance through assimilation.
 In Sinners, assimilation equals death.

 When it’s revealed that Remmick just wants Preacher Boy’s voice — which we know can transcend time and space through the film’s more original, arresting, lyrical, and mindblowing scene (seriously, I gasped out loud in the theater) — the con comes into focus.
 Remmick isn’t a savior, he’s a leech.
 Not since Jordan Peele’s Get Out has a horror movie tackled the terrors of racism in such a smart and unrelenting way (though many have tried).
 And doing all that with jazz as the soundtrack and the beating pulse of the film is genius.
+White people stole the blues.
+Sinners isn't just about reclamation, it's about a radical reimagination.

 Sinners is more than just a Southern gothic horror flick like it’s been billed.
 It is that, but it’s also an enthusiastic musical, a consequential period drama, and an earnest romance.
 It’s the latter that piqued my interest the most, and its execution is swoon-inducing.
 I already knew Mosaku was a star, but in this role, she’s assertive, luminous and so damn sexy.
 Some will say the title belongs to Sammie, but Annie is the heart of Sinners.
 She’s also its hero.